Finance Department (FIN)

 FIN 390 Cr.3

 This course examines the various types of financial institutions and their functions in the financial markets and includes a discussion of the processes, current trends, and regulations in money and capital markets.
-Financial risks will also be discussed in addition to risk measurement and management methods.
-Prerequisite: FIN 355; admission to business.
+Financial risks are also discussed in addition to risk measurement and management methods.
+Prerequisite: FIN 355.
 Offered Fall, Spring.

 FIN 400 Cr.1-3